Last Updated on 30th September 2020

 Getting the best bad credit mortgage rates

-Below is a list of key factors which have a direct correlation with your overall profile and can affect your mortgage rates (in no particular order).
+Below is a list of key factors which are likely to impact the rates you’ll be offered (in no particular order).

 - Deposit and amount you need to borrow (LTV)